AngeloAntona/Emolyser/README.md

 100%|████████████████████████████████| 1521/1521 [03:45<00:00, 6.76it/s]
 Numero di campioni con caratteristiche estratte: 1521
 ```
+MFCC provide a compact representation of an audio signal by focusing on perceptually relevant aspects of sound, closely mimicking human auditory perception.
+You can read more about MFCC [here](readme_files/MFCC_description.md).
 ### 3. Data Preparation
 We now have the **features** matrix and the **labels** vector.
 We can create a DataFrame to serve as input for our neural network:
 ``` Python